 Make a List.
 It’s helpful to jot down everything that needs to be completed throughout the wedding process.
 Here at A. Dominick Events we use an online project management tool called Trello.
 Trello allows us to keep track of what is coming down the pipeline for our clients.
 Our clients are also able to see our collaborative to-do list which is helpful for the bride, mother of the bride, groom and any other important family members.

 Don’t Get Overwhelmed.
 Give yourself 3-4 tasks at a time to tackle.
 Try not to overwhelm yourself with the thought that everything must get done immediately.
+It is stressful, most definitely, but it is also important to remember to enjoy this process.
 Be kind to yourself and give yourself breaks.
-It is important to have downtime and to remember to enjoy the beautiful engagement season that you are in with your fiancé.
+Downtime is important too.
+Try to start your planning process early; you can take reference from other people’s experiences through blogs, articles, and such.
+If you are looking for more clarity on when to start planning your wedding (destination or even local), you can click here for more information.

 New Digital World.
 It’s key to remember that even when we’re not in a pandemic much of wedding planning does not happen in person.
 It’s normal to plan most of your wedding via phone calls and emails.
-The current health situation makes video chats for floral and design consultations as the new norm, but just as useful as in person design meetings
+The current health situation makes video chats for floral and design consultations as the new norm, but just as useful as in-person design meetings.
+You may also find that you’ll be doing a lot of ordering online.
+Usually, you’d be able to taste all the food and wine that you want on your menu to make sure that you like it, but with nothing happening in person at the moment, this is temporarily off the table (no pun intended).
+Use delivery services instead, like this Denver wine delivery service, to have options sent to you at home for you to try – that way you’ll still be able to taste-test everything, but you won’t have to leave your house.

 Be Patient.
 Many hotels and restaurants are currently working on a skeleton crew which has caused some delays in their response.
 Be patient and persistent.
 Call, email or direct message your vendors, but make sure to remember that we are all navigating this new normal.